-Yes, I said; his life is motley and manifold and an epitome of the lives of many;--he answers to the State which we described as fair and spangled.
+Yes, I said; his life is motley and manifold and an epitome of the lives of many;-he answers to the State which we described as fair

+He is 'not one, but all mankind's epitome.' and spangled.
 And many a man and many a woman will take him for their pattern, and many a constitution and many an example of manners is contained in him.

-Let him then be set over against democracy; he may truly be called the democratic man.
+Steph.
+562 Let him then be set over against democracy; he may truly be called the democratic man.